3DCoded/3MS/docs/kits/instructions/printed-parts-and-tools.md

 - stepi-803a96e1

-- Ensure you have:

-    .rcir.
-Side cutters (used for cutting zip ties)
+- Ensure you have side cutters (used for cutting zip ties)

 .gcard